rollup/rollup/docs/01-command-line-reference.md

 then the config file will receive `process.env.INCLUDE_DEPS === 'true'` and `process.env.BUILD === 'development'`.

+#### `--waitForBundleInput`

+This will not throw an error if one of the entry point files is not available.
+Instead, it will wait until all files are present before starting the build.
+This is useful, especially in watch mode, when Rollup is consuming the output of another process.

 #### `--no-stdin`

 Do not read files from `stdin`.
 Setting this flag will prevent piping content to Rollup and make sure Rollup interprets `-` as a regular file name instead of interpreting this as the name of `stdin`.
 See also [Reading a file from stdin](guide/en/#reading-a-file-from-stdin).